programminghistorian/ph-submissions/en/drafts/originals/creating-3d-scenes-games-threejs.md

 Reload the page after saving the index.html file and check that you have changed the background colour.

-{% include figure.html filename="en-or-creating-3d-scenes-games-threejs-02.png" alt="Basic webpage with peach background." caption="Figure 2.
+{% include figure.html filename="en-or-creating-3d-scenes-games-threejs-09.png" alt="Basic webpage with peach background." caption="Figure 9.
 Webpage with peach background." %}

-Next we need to add lights and something to see.
+Next we need to add lights and the model.

 There are several different types of lights.
-We will add a hemisphere light and a directional light.
+We will add a [hemisphere light](https://threejs.org/docs/index.html#api/en/lights/HemisphereLight) and a [directional light](https://threejs.org/docs/index.html#api/en/lights/DirectionalLight).
 The hemisphere light has 2 colours and an intensity (from 0 to 1), while the directional light has one colour and a position.
 Use the values supplied first and if everything is working later you can experiment with different values.
 You can add lights directly, like we do with the hemisphere light, or declare them, modify their parameters and then add them, like we do with the directional light.

 In the function init() and after: